 Active members aged 58 years or older whose pensionable salary decreases by no more than half may, when their salary is reduced, ask to maintain their benefits coverage at the level of their previous pensionable salary.
-Maintenance of benefits coverage is allowed until age 65 for men and 64 for women.
+Maintenance of benefits coverage is allowed until normal retirement age of 65.